AmosLewis/Awesome-Robotics/README.md

 Feel free to contact me by chil1@alumni.cmu.edu

-This repository is mantained by [Chi Liu](https://github.com/AmosLewis), [Youjie Xia](https://github.com/YoujieXia), [jiangshan Tian](https://github.com/tianjiangshan).
+This repository is mantained by [Chi Liu](https://github.com/AmosLewis), [Youjie Xia](https://github.com/YoujieXia), [Jiangshan Tian](https://github.com/tianjiangshan).
 This reprosity will continues to be updated.